Pleasantville man found dead after Tuesday night shooting

-PLEASANTVILLE — Detectives are investigating a Tuesday night shooting in the city that left a man dead outside a home.
+PLEASANTVILLE — Detectives are investigating a Tuesday night shooting that left a city man dead outside a home.

-ShotSpotter reported gunfire in the 200 block of Fourth Avenue around 10:47 p.m.
-Responding officers found city resident Craig Wyatt, 55, unconscious and unresponsive outside a home on Hendricks Street, the Atlantic County Prosecutor's Office said in a news release Wednesday.
+Police received a gunfire alert from the 200 block of Fourth Avenue at 10:47 p.m.
+Officers found Craig Wyatt, 55, unconscious and unresponsive outside a home on Hendricks Street, the Atlantic County Prosecutor's Office said Wednesday in a news release.

 Welcome to the discussion.